Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The Discover it® Student Chrome also starts with a minimum $500 credit limit.
 Although the card doesn’t have “Cash Back” in the name, you’ll still earn cash back on every purchase made with the card.

-This card allows you to earn cash back without keeping track of rotating bonus categories that need to be activated four times a year.
+This card lets you earn cash back effortlessly without the hassle of tracking rotating bonus categories that require activation every three months.

 Best Secured Low-Limit Credit Cards

-In many ways, secured credit cards are the ultimate low-limit credit cards.
-That’s because you determine your credit limit based on the refundable security deposit you make.
-There are several secured cards that can accommodate your needs, whether you want a limit of $200 or $2,000.
+Secured credit cards are often considered the ultimate low-limit credit cards.
+Why?
+Because you set your credit limit based on the refundable security deposit you provide.
+Whether you’re looking for a $200 limit or up to $2,000, there are secured cards to match your needs.

 Some cards won’t even require a credit check for approval, which helps if your credit score isn’t the greatest, but you’re determined to improve it.